Letter R Guide

 3D

-Do: Extrude the stem, bowl, and leg on one shared vanishing axis so the R reads like one solid form with a believable kick.
+Do: Extrude the stem, bowl, and leg on one shared axis so the lower kick feels like part of the same solid build.

 Open 3DLetter Structure Snapshot